How We Use Experiments To Drive Insight

 “If we don’t have a map showing us the way, we’re going to have to write one ourselves.
 We need a process to keep generating and actioning learning, to build clarity out of complexity.”

-We knew from 5 years of running community initiatives, building startups, swimming in the social innovation space with Enspiral, that we needed a bias to action to generate those insights — not sitting around in an ivory tower and analyse endless reports.
+We knew from 5 years of running community initiatives, building startups, swimming in the social innovation space with Enspiral, that we needed a bias to action to generate those insights — not sitting around in an ivory tower and analysing endless reports.

 We drew on our social entrepreneurial roots, and hit upon adapting the tools of the startup world to help us run a wide range of experiments about why, how and what we would be doing, to create tight feedback loops to inform our next steps.
 We reasoned that it would trim the amount of resource we wasted, speed up our learning, and give us some clear things to discuss with advisors and funders.